 Decent display with good colors

 The 14 “touch display has a resolution of Full HD so that your content is displayed crisply.
 According to Lenovo, it is anti-reflective.
 However, that does not mean that there are no reflections here.
 It reflects a lot more than a matt display.
 But the reflections have been reduced to such an extent that it can also be used properly in a brighter environment.
 However, you should avoid direct light exposure if possible.
-The colours are rich and natural on this display.
+The colors are rich and natural on this display.

 According to Lenovo, the display has a maximum brightness of 300 cd / m².
 The information is correct.
 Our measurements with the Spyder 5 showed a maximum value of 307.
 Unfortunately, the illumination is not quite even.
 Like many displays, the Yoga C740 is darker at the bottom than at the top.
 The deviation is up to 15%.
 However, this difference in brightness is only slightly noticeable in everyday use with white backgrounds.

 The Lenovo C740 does a good job of color coverage.
 96% sRGB, 73% AdobeRGB, 73% DCI-P3, and 68% of the NTSC color space are good values for this class’s devices.
 You can use it to edit your holiday pictures, and videos without any problems, and nothing stands in the way of occasional editing of color-critical tasks.
 For permanent work in this area, however, you should get a suitable monitor.